caseykneale/PickingALanguage2020/README.md

 Items to keep in mind: performance, mathematics, networking, parallelism, beauty, maintainability(short-term/long-term), support, etc.

 ## Estimate Cost and Benefits
-Draw up a rough budget for closed source languages (matlab, etc), for training new staff, licenses are needed to use 3rd party tools, etc. Consider a team of 10 developers needing 10 5,000USD$ licenses, how does this compare to losing two extra weeks due to training an alternative approach?
+Draw up a rough budget for closed source languages (matlab, etc), for training/recruiting staff, licenses are needed to use 3rd party tools, etc. Consider a team of 10 developers needing 10 5,000USD$ licenses, how does this compare to losing two extra weeks due to training an alternative approach?
 If you are using on premises hard-ware remember, there is a cost of ownership.
 Here are some rules of the road:

 * Programs consume memory and CPU/GPU cycles
 * Electricity costs money: all programming languages are not made equal